 - Students will be able to initiate and continue dialogue with Spanish speaking patients in a clinical setting by recording an accurate patient health history and responding to patient questions in the target language.

-- Students will interact directly with Spanish speaking community members in health, social services and/or education settings through engaged civic learning courses.
+- Students will be able to communicate with Spanish speaking community members in health, social services and/or education settings through engaged civic learning courses.

-- Students will complete a 40 hour Community Interpreter course and receive a nationally recognized certificate as a qualified medical interpreter.
+- Students will complete a 40-hour Community Interpreter course and receive a nationally-recognized Certificate as a qualified Community Interpreter.

-- Students will construct clear, coherent, and articulate interpretations of the cultural idiosyncrasies that play a role in how Hispanic communities face health needs, initiatives, and/or crisis.
+- Students will understand the cultural idiosyncrasies that play a role in how Hispanic communities face health needs, initiatives, and/or crisis.

-To earn the certificate, students must earn 16 (if they test out on a placement exam) or 18 credits
+To earn the certificate, students must earn 18 credits